HAHAHA44/HAHAHA44.github.io/_posts/2022-09-23-how-to-write-a-blog.md

 ---
 layout: post
-title:  " How to write blog!"
+title: How to write blog!
-# author: "Zoi"
+author: zoi
 ---

 # How to write blog?